 “Member” means a Member of the Commission as specified in Article IV of the Agreement;

-“New Entrant” means a State or regional economic integration organization, as defined in Article IV of the IOTC Agreement, which, subsequent to the adoption of this Resolution, has acceded to the Agreement pursuant to paragraph IV.1 and XVII.1 of the Agreement, or whose accession has been approved by the Commission pursuant to IV.2 and XVII.2 of the Agreement;
+“New Entrant” means a State or regional economic integration organization which has become a Contracting Party to the Agreement subsequent to the adoption of this Resolution;

-“Regional Economic Integration Organization CPC” or “REIO CPC” means the regional economic integration organization defined in Article IV of the Agreement that is a CP;
+“Regional Economic Integration Organization CPC” or “REIO CPC” means the regional economic integration organization defined in Article IV of the Agreement that is a CP at the time of the adoption of this Resolution;

 “Significant non-compliance” means violations identified by the Commission pursuant to Article 7.2, which constitute repeated or systematic disrespect of the Agreement, the IOTC’s Conservation and Management Measures adopted by IOTC Resolution including this Resolution, which the Commission deems a significant threat to the conservation of IOTC fish stocks;

-“Scientific Committee” means the permanent committee provided for in Article XII.1 of the Agreement;

 “Small Island Developing States” or “SIDs” are States whose status has been defined by the United Nations Department of Economic and Social Affairs (and subsequent revisions);

 “Stock Assessment Cycle” means a cyclical schedule of stock assessments approved by the Commission for scientific advice provided by the Scientific Committee related to the status of fish stocks listed in Article 5 in its stock assessment reports for such stocks.
 Stock Assessment cycles may vary by stock;

-“TAC” means the Total Allowable Catch established by the Commission for a stock listed in Article 5 ,taking into account advice from the Scientific Committee;
+“TAC” means the Total Allowable Catch established by the Commission for a stock listed in Article 5 [,taking into account advice from the Scientific Committee];

 “TAC Period” means the period for which a TAC for a given fish stock remains valid and unchanged by the Commission.
 The TAC Period is determined by the Commission.